 Global configuration option includes parameter settings that are common to all the 4 tests - Throughput, Latency, Back-to-Back, Frame Loss.
+This application supports frame lengths from 64 bytes to Jumbo frames (up to 16000 bytes).
 Due to addition of stacked VLAN and stacked MPLS, the minimum length required for frame can come up to be > 64, anything lesser, traffic may not be sent at all.
 So, this display is provided to help user to configure the correct frame length.
 It includes an option to configure with the minimum frame length required.
 Also, any Frame Size configured less than the minimum frame length will be rejected.
 RFC 2544 recommends 20 different frame sizes for Ethernet.

 Each RFC 2544 test configuration includes various parameter such as Test Selection, Frame Sizes, Unidirectional/Bidirectional, Number of trials, Trial Duration, and many more.
 It also provides user-defined options to configure various packet header parameters, like MAC addresses, IP addresses, UDP ports, VLAN ID, MPLS Labels, and others.

 Results are displayed in both tabular as well as graph format.

 - Status - displays test status such as In Progress, Completed, and Aborted.
 In addition, it displays status of learning frames and test frames for the current trial along with Bandwidth, Frame Size, and Frame Count.